 - Addressing Cultural Considerations: Be sensitive to cultural differences in communication styles and physical touch.

-- Using Appropriate Equipment: Ensure that you have the necessary equipment for the assessment, such as a stethoscope, otoscope, ophthalmoscope, and tuning fork.
+- Using Appropriate Equipment: see to it that you have the necessary equipment for the assessment, such as a stethoscope, otoscope, ophthalmoscope, and tuning fork.

 - Documenting Findings Accurately: Document all findings clearly and concisely in the patient's medical record.